-What should I do if my flight is cancelled or delayed?
-Your options explained
+What to do if your flight is delayed?
+Ryanair cancels flights due to French ATC strike

 You also have a legal right to:

-help with costs - if the cancellation delays you 2 or more hours
+help with costs – if the cancellation delays you two or more hours

-compensation - if you’d be delayed 2 or more hours by the replacement flight offered and you were given less than 2 weeks’ notice
+compensation - if you’d be delayed two or more hours by the replacement flight offered and you were given less than two weeks’ notice

 If my flight is cancelled can I get compensation?